shahanakattil/MS-900-Lab-Content/Module-5-Licensing.md

 # Exercise 1: Browse Licensing center in M365 Admin center

-1. If you are not already signed into the admin center, sign into the admin center at https://admin.microsoft.com with the credentials.

-1. On **Sign into Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
-      * Email/Username: <inject key="AzureAdUserEmail"></inject>

-1. Now enter the following password and click on **Sign in**.
-      * Password: <inject key="AzureAdUserPassword"></inject>

 1. From the navigation menu scroll down to  **Billing (1)** and select **Licenses (2)**.

 1. On the **Subscriptions (3)** page you can see all Available licenses, Assigned licenses.
 Click on **any (4)** of the License to get detailed information.